mufana/mufana.github.io/_posts/2017-08-09-Pester-Jenkins.md

 ### Jenkins time

 This is where things are getting serious.
-Jenkins is a true automation platform and embraces the concepts of Continuous Testing/Integration and Deploying.
-So it makes sense storing and running Pester tests from the Jenkins platform.
+Remember what I said about Jenkins? _"Continuous Integration / Testing and Deployment platform"_.
+It makes sense storing and running Pester tests from Jenkins.
 You can execute them from a single place and see the results on the Jenkins server webpage.
-And; because I recently added the Jenkins-Slack integration, I will receive all the information on my phone.
+And; because I recently added the Jenkins-Slack integration, I will receive all the information in my Slack client as well.
+Which keeps things transparent.

 #### But how to achieve this: